Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Results

-where $\beta_j$ is the added corresponding fixed effect, and $(\alpha \beta)_{ij}$ the interaction.
-After log-transformation of completion time, residuals were normally distributed in each model.
-Tukey-Anscombe plotting indicated constant variance and random effects appeared normally distributed in their Q-Q plots.
+\paragraph{Completion time~(\textbf{H3},~2))} We extended our model from \textbf{H2} to include $\xi$~(see Suppl.
+Mat., Eq.~S5).
+After log-transformation of completion time, residuals were normally distributed and homoscedastic in each of the two models, while random effects appeared normally distributed.

-\textit{b) a) Ad hoc pair---Individual.} For increased task instance complexity, the difference in completion time between the ad hoc pair and the individual did not decrease.
-In fact, an ad hoc pair tended to become slightly slower, but not significantly.
+\textit{b.1) Ad hoc pair---Individual.} For increased task instance complexity, the difference in completion time between the ad hoc pair and the individual did not decrease.
+In fact, the ad hoc pair became slightly slower, but not significantly.

-\textit{b) b) Ad hoc pair---Nominal pair.} The difference in completion time between the ad hoc pair and the nominal pair increased with increases in task instance complexity~(Fig.~\ref{fig:ct_H3_AN}).
-In particular, our bootstrapped model suggested a small evidence of interaction with signal instance complexity.
-As signal instance complexity increased, the nominal pair's completion time increased $e^{0.098} \approx 1.1$~times proportionally more~(bootstrapped $95$\%~CI~$\left[1.01, 1.21\right]$).
-Evidence of interaction with noise instance complexity was inconclusive, though marginally in favor of nominal pairs.
+\textit{b.2) Ad hoc pair---Nominal pair.} The difference in completion time between the ad hoc pair and the nominal pair increased with task instance complexity~(Fig.~\ref{fig:ct_H3_AN}).
+Our bootstrapped model suggested a small evidence of interaction with signal instance complexity.
+As this increased, the nominal pair's completion time increased $e^{0.098} \approx 1.1$~times proportionally more~(bootstrapped $95$\%~CI~$\left[1.01, 1.21\right]$).
+The evidence of interaction with noise instance complexity was inconclusive, though marginally in favor of the nominal pair.